jack-dundas/mm-technical-documentation/__documentation/Datasheet--Digital_IO_Module/Datasheet--Digital_IO_Module.md

 <p style="text-align: center;"><span style="color: #808080; font-size: 11pt;"><em>Figure 5: Digital IO Module control interface.</em></p>

 #### MachineLogic
-The [MachineLogic]() programming interface also allows for control of the Digital IO Module.
+The MachineLogic programming interface also allows for control of the Digital IO Module.
+Click [here](http://192.168.7.2/_pendant/vse.html) for a direct link to MachineLogic on your MachineMotion controller.

 #### Python Programs
 Refer to the latest [Python API](https://github.com/VentionCo/mm-python-api) for details on how to control the Digital IO Module with Python programs.